 If you are willing to go through a tummy tuck to shape your tummy, you need to be ready to go the distance.
 That means putting in the work to keep your abdomen in shape.
 Don’t slide into bad habits.
 If you gain weight, you could find yourself back where you started.
 If you are a mother, you should consider waiting for your tummy tuck until you are sure you are done having children.

-Learn More about Choosing a Tummy Tuck over Liposuction
+Learn More about Choosing between Tummy Tuck and Liposuction

 Our plastic surgeon is your ultimate guide when you are thinking about any type of cosmetic procedure.
-If you think your midsection needs help, make an appointment at Restore SD Plastic Surgery.
-Our surgeon will examine your abdomen and discuss your options, You’ll find out if a tummy tuck is the way to go.
-Our surgeon will also talk to you about your health history and your current health to make sure there are no barriers to a successful procedure.
-If our surgeon thinks it is right for you, get ready to say hello to your new and improved waistline.
+If you think your midsection needs help, make an appointment with Dr. Katerina Gallus at Restore SD Plastic Surgery.
+She will examine your abdomen and discuss your options, and you’ll find out if a tummy tuck is the way to go.
+We will also talk to you about your health history and your current health to make sure there are no barriers to a successful procedure.
+If Dr. Gallus thinks it is right for you, get ready to say hello to your new and improved waistline.
 If you are interested in either procedure, feel free to contact our team in San Diego, CA today to schedule your consultation!